potatopeelings/potatopeelings.github.io/_posts/2018-2-18-interpreting-group-and-shape-positions-in-word.md

       ...
 ```

-Both `wpg:grpSpPr/a:xfrm/a:chOff` and `wps:spPr/a:xfrm/a:off` position shapes.
+Both `wpg:grpSpPr/a:xfrm/a:chOff` and `wps:spPr/a:xfrm/a:off` change shape position.

 ## Related ##